Flexible communications and greater I/O capabilities.

 4).
 Ease of Programming

 Bulletin 2080 Micro870™ Programmable Logic Controllers from Rockwell Automation are the newest addition to the Micro800 family of programmable controllers.
 Flexibility is key here, using plug-in modules to customize your system for your application requirements.
-We call it mix & match.
+We call it mix and match.
 The Micro870 has a much larger memory capacity to go along with its new expanded IO (I/O) in the effort to target large standalone machine applications that were once in the wheelhouse of the MicroLogix 1400.
 With the option to communicate over USB, EtherNet/IP, DeviceNet, Modbus, ASCII, and Serial, the Micro870 is expanding the realm of the Micro800 line and improving its performance.

 DISCOVER THE BENEFITS OF MODULAR FLEXIBILITY (Video, 1m 41s long)